RowanGray472/music-blog/README.md

 # music-blog

 This repo stores all the code for my music blog.
 I wrote and deployed it myself using Flask and Heroku.
-Check out the blog [here!](https://rho-does-music-44faeb1a9466.herokuapp.com/)
+Then I deployed it on PythonAnywhere instead because they have a free tier and Heroku does not.
+Check out the blog [here!](https://rhodoesmusic.pythonanywhere.com/)